wikimedia/design-codex/packages/vitepress/docs/adrs/01-adr-design-tokens.md

 * Entails manual work to support several output formats
 * Limited possibilities of providing specific information about the tokens

 ### Technology-agnostic token definition

 This option means specifying tokens in a generic format (e.g. JSON/YML) which have to be converted to files as understood by specific technology (CSS, Less, Scss etc.)

 #### Advantages

-* shows on the conceptual level system design comes before concrete implementation
+* Shows on the conceptual level system design comes before concrete implementation
-* allows us to store meta information (e.g. comments) alongside the token values
+* Allows us to store additional information (e.g. comments) alongside the token values
-* allows us to support different technologies at the same time
+* Allows us to support different technologies at the same time
-* it is the future-proof option - we can easily add more output formats when/if we need them
+* It is the future-proof option - we can easily add more output formats when/if we need them

 #### Downsides

-* possibly bad IDE/intellisense support
+* Possibly bad IDE/IntelliSense support

 ## Decision